Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Slash Command Overlap}

 The flexible multi-tool environment promoted at MCP provides significant extensibility, yet does not have powerful disambiguation.
-Several tools define the same or similar slash commands (e.g., /delete), which threatened the system integrity during the operation phase.
+Several tools define the same or similar slash commands, which threatened the system integrity during the operation phase.
 In this state, an attacker can insert an incompatible command and cause the MCP client to take unwanted actions (e.g., deleting logs rather than temporary files).
-This compromises operational reliability and may lead to loss of data.